Oloroso Solera India (1922)

 PAIRING SUGGESTIONS: The rich, dark profile of aged dry oloroso makes it a perfect match for roasted game, as well as aged cheeses and roasted nuts.

-VINIFICATION AND AGEING: This wine comes from 2 criaderas, and only 3-500 bottles are filled each year.
-The solera was begun in 1922.
+VINIFICATION AND AGEING: This wine comes from two criaderas.
+Only 300 bottles are filled each year.
+The solera was started in 1922.
+RS = 70 g/L

 PRODUCTION: 566 bottles